Hans5958/blog/src/content/posts/2019-06-25-scavenger-hunt-writeups-1.md

 ![scavenger-hunt-writeups-1-04.png](/blog/assets/scavenger-hunt-writeups-1/04.png)

 This one is also easy.
 The numbers are the squared value of the index.
 So, the first number (n = 1) is 12 = 1, the second number (n = 2) is 22 = 4, the third number (n = 3) is 32 = 9, and so on.
 So, for the n-th number, the value is n2.

-For some reason, the creator of this stage has a different approach. *“The difference between 1 and 4 is 3, the difference between 4 and 9 is 5, the difference between 9 and 16 is 7.
-The number increases by 2 and is added onto the last number.”* But, anyway.
+For some reason, the creator of this stage has a different approach.

+> The difference between 1 and 4 is 3, the difference between 4 and 9 is 5, the difference between 9 and 16 is 7.
+The number increases by 2 and is added onto the last number.

+But, anyway.
 We got the same answer.
 The sixth number is 62 = 36, so the answer is **36**. (.36)

 ----